mixelpixel/LambdaSchoolTA/README.md

 <details><summary>Set Up Notes</summary><p>

 ### Setting up new Lead TAs
-1) CS# on Piazza
+1) CS# on Piazza - Tai
-2) CS# on Repl.it,
+2) CS# on Repl.it - Tai
-3) Zoom logins (one for lead, one for CS# TA’s)
+3) Zoom logins (one for lead, one for CS# TA’s) - Tai
-4) YouTube: Lambda School account access
+4) YouTube: Lambda School account access - Caleb
-5) Airtable access for Attendance and the Watchlist, submitting to Watchlist: https://airtable.com/shrgF26kb3wrdEpGr
+5) Airtable access for Attendance and the Watchlist, submitting to Watchlist: https://airtable.com/shrgF26kb3wrdEpGr?prefill_Status=New - Caleb
-6) CS# Google calendar
+6) CS# Google calendar - Jocelyn
 7) `jibble`
 8) `/question` & `/queue`